evanatyourservice/gidd/README.md

 ## Quick Start

-1. Set up environment:
+1. Set up the environment:
 ```bash
 python3 -m venv .venv && source .venv/bin/activate
 pip install -r requirements.txt && pip install -e .
 ```

-For quickly downloading a trained model and playing around with it, the `GiddPipeline` class is most convenient:
+2. For quickly downloading a trained model and playing around with it, the `GiddPipeline` class is most convenient:

 ```python
 from gidd import GiddPipeline